B-Crolly/CST8914-Lab11/README.md

 - **Code Changes Made**:

-  In the `accordion.js` file, we updated the `keydown` event listener to include cases for the Enter and Spacebar keys:
+  In the `accordion.js` file, I updated the `keydown` event listener to include cases for the Enter and Spacebar keys:

   ```javascript
   // Keydown event listener to manage keyboard interactions